stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 ### Refactoring: Move Method
 - new method amountFor in Customer uses information from Rental, but not from Customer = encapsulation error
-- IntelliJ IDEA proposes class Rental intelligently when "move method" refactoring is called
+- IntelliJ IDEA proposes class Rental intelligently when "move method" refactoring is called.
+Also, parameter is removed because method was moved into the parameter.
 - [move method](https://github.com/tobyweston/Refactoring-Chapter-1/commit/15c340ea73ac30b6fb41f607e6328ec48b87e849)

 ### Refactoring: Replace Temporary Variables with Query